Shivammalakar75/support-ticket-intelligence-api2.0/README.md

 - Generates a safe draft reply (customer-facing)
 - Determines whether human review is required

-🔹The system ensures **safe automation with human oversight for risky cases**.
+The system ensures **safe automation with human oversight for risky cases**.

 ---